Lunar Meteorites and the Lunar Cataclysm

 |On January 18, 1982, the ALHA81005 meteorite was found by the NSF meteorite reconnaissance team (ANSMET) in Antarctica.|

-When scientists studied ALHA81005 in detail, it bore so many resemblances to the Apollo and Lunar samples that they agreed virtually unanimously that it was from the Moon.
+When scientists studied ALHA81005 [Data link from Meteoritical Database] in detail, it bore so many resemblances to the Apollo and Lunar samples that they agreed virtually unanimously that it was from the Moon.
 They re-examined other meteorites and found three additional lunar meteorites already in our collections.
 Subsequently, more than a dozen other lunar meteorites have been found, mostly in Antarctica and the Saharan desert.
 [See listing of lunar meteorites.]
 These rocks are ejected from the Moon gently enough to remain intact for a journey through space and then a fiery passage through Earth's atmosphere.

 Some of these meteorites are regolith breccias, formed when a chunk of regolith (the "soil," including all the rock fragments in it) is compressed into a single rock.
 So, these meteorites have many different pieces of the Moon's surface assembled into a single rock.

 To test the Lunar Cataclysm idea, the rocks had to be different from the Apollo samples and they had to come from large craters.
-We know now from Clementine and Lunar Prospector mapping missions that the Apollo sites are chemically unique in containing high abundances of a certain elements, including potassium (K) and phosphorous (P).
+We know now from Clementine and Lunar Prospector mapping missions that the Apollo sites are chemically unique in containing high abundances of a certain elements, including potassium (K) and phosphorus (P).
 The meteorites, on the other hand, are very low in K and P. Although no one knows exactly where on the Moon any of these meteorites come from, they don't come from the same place as the Apollo and Luna samples.
 To find rocks from large impacts, the group looked for "crystalline impact melts."
 It takes a fairly large impact to melt rock, but it takes an even larger one to create so much melt that some of it will be buried deeply and warmly enough to cool slowly enough to allow crystals to form.

 |This photograph is a view through polarized light of a thin slice (30 micrometers, about 1/1000 inch, thick) of a lunar impact melt.
 The irregular fragments are pieces of olivine and plagioclase crystals.
 The dark material that makes up most of the photo consists of small mineral fragments and tiny mineral grains that crystallized from an impact-generated magma.
 The photo shows an area 2 millimeters wide.|